Corporate - Other taxesLast reviewed - 30 December 2022

-- Preparing and serving meals and desserts inside and outside the catering facility according to special regulations.
+- Preparing and serving food and desserts in and outside of hospitality facilities under special regulation.

 A reduced rate of 5% is applicable for:

 - All types of bread.

 - All types of milk (cow, sheep, goat) marketed under the same name in liquid form, fresh, pasteurised, homogenised, condensed (other than soured milk, yogurt, kefir, chocolate milk, and other milk products), and breast milk substitutes.

 - Books of a scholarly, scientific, artistic, cultural, and educational character, as well as school textbooks (primary, secondary, and tertiary education), other than those that contain, in whole or for the most part, advertisements or serve for advertising, and other than those that contain, in whole or for the most part, video recording or music content.

 - Medicines that have the approval of the competent authority for medicines and medical products.

 - Medical equipment, aids, and other devices used for relief in disability treatment and exclusively for personal use by disabled people prescribed in the general act on orthopaedic and other aids of the Croatian Health Insurance Fund.